-After revolutionizing the television landscape with its streaming service, Netflix began unveiling its own original shows in 2013, with House of Cards acting as the company’s first hit single of sorts.
-More hits were soon to follow, and today the company is only gaining momentum.
+After revolutionizing the television landscape with its streaming service, Netflix began unveiling its own original shows in 2013, with House of Cards becoming the company’s first hit single of sorts.
+More popular shows were soon to follow, and today the company is only gaining momentum.
 The current stable of Netflix Originals includes a massive number of scripted and documentary series produced in-house or co-produced with other studios specifically for Netflix — and that’s not even counting the gobs of other programs on Netflix, including many for which the company holds exclusive streaming rights.

 With such a diverse pool of originals to choose from, you might be wondering: Which of these shows are worth watching for 11 straight hours this weekend?
 That’s where we come in.
 We’ve assembled a list of the best Netflix Original series available right now.
 (And if you want to know the latest additions to the Netflix library, be sure to check out our list of what’s new on Netflix this month.)